M.T.A. (song): Geography

 The song has Charlie boarding at the Kendall Square station (now called Kendall/MIT) and changing for Jamaica Plain.
 Kendall is on what is now the Red Line (the lines were not color-coded until 1965), so his "change for Jamaica Plain" would have been at Park Street.
 There, he would have boarded a #39 streetcar (later the Green Line E branch) for Jamaica Plain.
-In 1949, the line went all the way to Arborway in Jamaica Plain, but the line was truncated to Heath Street at the northern edge of Jamaica Plain in 1985.
+In 1949, the line went all the way to Arborway (now Forest Hills) in Jamaica Plain, but the line was truncated to Heath Street at the northern edge of Jamaica Plain in 1985.

 The song further mentions that his wife visited him every day at Scollay Square, which today is Government Center on the Green Line.